-- 1. That a public hearing shall be, and is hereby, scheduled to begin at 2:00 p.m. on Tuesday, May 30, 2023, in Commission Hearing Room 2115, Dobbs Building, 430 North Salisbury Street, Raleigh, North Carolina, for the purpose of considering the annual CPRE Program cost recovery proceeding and annual CPRE Program compliance report for DEC; - 2.
-That any person having an interest in this proceeding may file a petition to intervene stating such interest on or before Tuesday, May 9, 2023; - 3.
-That the direct testimony and exhibits of the Public Staff and other intervenors shall be filed on or before Tuesday, May 9, 2023; - 4.
-That DEC may file rebuttal testimony and exhibits on or before Thursday, May 18, 2023; - 5.
-That all parties filing supporting exhibits in either PDF or Excel format shall provide the Commission Staff electronic versions of the exhibits filed in native Excel format via email at NCUCexhibits@ncuc.net, including all of the supporting tabs and formulas, within three days of the filing of such exhibits (or within three business days of the issuance of this order if already filed with the Commission); and that DEC and all other parties filing exhibits and workpapers that include tables of numbers and calculations shall provide the Public Staff and any other party upon request an electronic version of all such exhibits and workpapers, with formulas intact;
+- 1. That a public hearing shall be, and is hereby, scheduled to begin immediately following the hearings in Docket Nos.
+E-2, Subs 1320, 1321, and 1322, which are scheduled to begin at 9:00 a.m. on Tuesday, September 19, 2023, in Commission Hearing Room 2115, Dobbs Building, 430 North Salisbury Street, Raleigh, North Carolina, for the purpose of considering DEP's cost recovery application and CPRE Program Compliance Report; - 2.
+That any person having an interest in this proceeding may file a petition to intervene stating such interest on or before Tuesday, August 29, 2023; - 3.
+That the direct testimony and exhibits of the Public Staff and other intervenors shall be filed on or before Tuesday, August 29, 2023; - 4.
+That DEP may file rebuttal testimony and exhibits on or before Thursday, September 7, 2023; - 5.
+That DEP, the Public Staff, and other parties who file supporting exhibits in Excel format shall provide electronic versions of the exhibits filed in native Excel format, including all supporting tabs and formulas, to the Commission Staff within three business days of the filing of such exhibits;

-- 6. That DEC shall publish the Notice attached hereto as Appendix A in a newspaper or newspapers having general circulation in its service area once a week for two successive weeks beginning at least 45 days prior to the hearing; - 7.
-That DEC shall file affidavits of publication on or before the date of the hearing; and - 8.
+- 6. That DEP shall publish the Notice attached hereto as Appendix A in a newspaper or newspapers having general circulation in its service area once a week for two successive weeks beginning at least 45 days prior to the hearing; - 7.
+That DEP shall file affidavits of publication on or before the date of the hearing; and - 8.
 That the parties shall comply with the discovery guidelines established herein.